(1942 - Present )

-The Abstract-Expressionist aesthetic, which challenged and excited the young artist was being shaped at the time by the major painters of the New York School: Willem De Kooning, Mark Rothko and Jackson Pollock.
+The Abstract Expressionist aesthetic which challenged and excited the young Dick Jemison was being shaped at the time by the major painters of the New York School: Willem De Kooning, Mark Rothko and Jackson Pollock.
 Jemison came to understand that in these paintings the picture plane was conceived as a flat canvas wall.
-The canvas became an “arena”, a “field of action”, where smudged or dripping paint floated; where the intuitive or spontaneous gesture of the paint-loaded brush interacted with all the other surface marks.
-Picasso, a generation earlier, had been the root of all this muscular painting.
+The canvas became an “arena,” a “field of action” where smudged or dripping paint floated; where the intuitive or spontaneous gesture of the paint-loaded brush interacted with all the other surface marks.

-In DREAMWORKS, Dick Jemison’s most recent series, the same graphic elements, now more articulate, appear and disappear.
-The format of the paintings is like rising walls, blocks of painting flat against the untitled expanse of canvas.
-Each “hieroglyph” carries its own weight, not particularly related to those that surround it.
+In Dreamworks, Dick Jemison’s most recent series, the same graphic elements, now more articulate, appear and disappear.
+The format of each painting is like a rising wall, a block of flat painting that is experienced against the expanse of canvas.
 The metaphor of the painting resides in the complex relationship each “hieroglyph” presents to its surrounding neighbors and to the composition as a whole.

 The final arbiter and unifying force of Dick Jemison’s paintings is color.
-Jemison’s palette bonds all these painterly impulses through the dominance of a rich, earth-orange tone that warms and makes luminous the shapes within the structure.
-It is that burnt-orange/sienna range of color that, at once, localized the paintings; that informs them with the hues of the New Mexico landscape and adobe architecture, and at the same time realized them as universal potentials of the earth.
-These are the same rich tones of the orange plains of Equatorial Africa or the ochre hills and deserts of the Australian Bushmen.
+Jemison’s palette bonds all of his painterly impulses through the dominance of a rich, earth-orange tone that warms and makes luminous the shapes within the structure.
+It is that burnt-orange/sienna range of color that localizes the paintings, informing them with the hues of the New Mexico landscape and adobe architecture, and at the same time realizes them as universal potentials of the Earth.
+These are the same rich tones of the ochre hills and deserts of the Southwest.

-In his sculptures, Dick Jemison has surrendered to his Australian Aboriginal muse.
-The vertical totem, the form enclosed completely within the volume of a standing tree trunk, is carved and hand-smoothed into free-invented ANCESTOR forms.
+In Jemison's sculptures, the vertical totem, the form enclosed completely within the volume of a standing tree trunk, is carved and hand-smoothed into freely-invented "ancestor" forms.
 Their outer surfaces are then polychromed with a dazzling array of patterned divisions in primary and complementary hues.
-Thick with constellation-like dots, ribbed stripings and cross-hatchings, they sing of the indigenous cultures the artist has studied.
+Thick with constellation-like dots and cross-hatchings, they sing of the indigenous cultures known intimately by the artist from his world-wide travels.
 The painted surfaces of these sculptures are not so much ‘Aboriginal” as they are an homage to the aboriginal spirit, a design inspired by and interpreted through the eye of a sophisticated modern artist.

 SELECTED PUBLIC AND CORPORATE COLLECTIONS: